afair/make_id/README.md

 Alternatively, you can skip the dependency and "adopt" the primary file within this repo, `lib/make_id.rb`, keeping the attribution comments to find upstream documentation, fixes, and new features.

+Another good alternative to using sequential id's is an alternate or external id used for URL's.
+This external id can be generated id of any of these schemes, along with a unique index on the column.
+This gives you the ease of a standard sequential id, with the security of a randomly-generated identifier.

+When storing a string key in the database, look at using fixed-size columns instead of "characer varying" strings as these have an additional cost of storing the length (PostgreSQL uses 4 bytes).
+Also, consider index performance as these id's will likely require a unique index.

 ## Usage